iris-technologies/iris-code-conventions/Common/snake_camel_and_Pascal_case.md

 Over time, however, we also realized that if everything is snake_case, class names are harder to distinguish.

-This is how we decided that it's a good idea to change our convention a bit.
+This is how we decided that it's a good idea to change our conventions a bit.

 The first idea was to just write the class names like this `Some_object_name` with capital letter at the beginning, but after doing some tests again, we found that it's still hard to distinguish between class names and function and variable names.